UniversalDependencies/docs/_u-dep/case.md

 case(shape-4, in-3)
 ~~~

-Stacked prepositions, such as *out of* are regarded as some form of *mwe*:
+When prepositions are stacked, as occurs in *out of*, each preposition is independently analyzed as a case dependent:

 ~~~ sdparse
 Out of all this , something good will come.